gkotian/gkotian.github.io/travels/_posts/2010-05-08-new-volunteers.md

 title: New volunteers
 categories:
 - Ecuador
-excerpt: This week Katitawa has some new volunteers.
-Mitchell & Amy from New Zealand, Eddie & Megan also from New Zealand, and Marina & Bruna from Argentina.
 ---

 This week Katitawa has some new volunteers.
 Mitchell & Amy from New Zealand,